Ghini/ghini.desktop/doc/use_cases-jbq.rst

          Just ignore it and try again.

-  ..  admonition:: search fails with error
+  ..  admonition:: Search fails with error
       :class: toggle

          Sometimes and without any apparent cause, a search will not run